Swampland Criteria in the Slotheon Field Dark Energy: Calculations and Results

-We also compare our results for Slotheon field Dark Energy and standard quintessence field Dark Energy with the 1-$\sigma$, 2-$\sigma$ and 3-$\sigma$ upper bounds on equation of state $\omega_{DE}$, constructed by CPL parametrisation as given in Fig. 1 of Ref. \cite{l.heisenberg} and plot them in Fig. 3(a).
-We show the variations of $\omega_{DE}$ with $z$ for Slotheon scalar field model in Fig. 3(a) for different values of $\lambda$, namely $\lambda=0.8,1,1.2,1.4,1.6,1.8$.
-It is observed from Fig 3(a) that for $\lambda=1$ the equation of state for Slotheon field model is well below the 2-$\sigma$ and 3-$\sigma$ upper bound and therefore satisfies the Swampland criteria.
-It is noticed that even the equation of state for $\lambda=1.8$ is below 3-$\sigma$ upper bound.
-Therefore the Slotheon Dark Energy model is fully in agreement with the string Swampland criteria when the current data (from Ref. \cite{9of_DE}) as used in Ref. \cite{l.heisenberg} is considered.
-It can also be noted from Fig. 3(a) (of this work) and Fig. 1 of Ref. \cite{l.heisenberg} that Slotheon field Dark Energy better satisfies the string Swampland criteria than the general quintessence model of Dark Energy.
+We also compare our results for Slotheon field Dark Energy and standard quintessence field Dark Energy with the 1-$\sigma$, 2-$\sigma$ and 3-$\sigma$ upper bounds on equation of state $\omega_{\rm DE}(z)$, constructed by CPL parametrisation as given in Fig. 1 of Ref. \cite{l.heisenberg} and plot them in Fig. \ref{gcpl}(a), (left panel of Fig. \ref{gcpl}).
+We show the variations of $\omega_{\rm DE}(z)$ with $z$ for Slotheon scalar field model in Fig. \ref{gcpl}(a) for different values of $\lambda$, namely $\lambda=0.8,1,1.2,1.4,1.6$.
+It is observed from Fig \ref{gcpl}(a) that for $\lambda=1$ the equation of state for Slotheon field model lies well below the 2-$\sigma$ and 3-$\sigma$ upper bounds and therefore satisfies the Swampland criteria.
+It is noticed that even the equation of state for $\lambda=1.6$ is below 3-$\sigma$ upper bound.
+Therefore the Slotheon Dark Energy model is fully in agreement with the string Swampland criteria when the current data (from Ref. \cite{9of_DE}) as used in Ref. \cite{l.heisenberg} are considered.
+It can also be noted from Fig. \ref{gcpl}(a) (of this work) and Fig. 1 of Ref. \cite{l.heisenberg} that Slotheon field Dark Energy better satisfies the string Swampland criteria than the general quintessence model of Dark Energy.